Awards and Grants

 About the AP Mini Grant Fund (APMGF)

 Professional development is highly valued by Washington State University and is supported by the President’s and Provosts’ offices.
 The APMGF is a supplemental fund and is intended to provide matching funds in conjunction with the AP’s unit/department.
-The committee will disburse a maximum of $3,000 per fiscal year.
+The committee will disburse a maximum of $3,000 per fiscal year with a maximum award amount of $250 per recipient.

 Eligible applicants to receive a maximum of one award every two fiscal years.